 The coronavirus pandemic has been a disruptive force across the globe.
-Only by working together will WE combat it.
+By working together, we WILL combat it.

 April 1st 9:00am PST there are 897,000 confirmed cases of Coronavirus Globally.
 213,144 cases in the U.S. 11,287 in California.

-The CDC is responding to an outbreak of respiratory disease caused by a novel (new) coronavirus that was first detected in China and which has now been detected in more than 1500 locations internationally, including in the United States.
-The virus has been named “SARS-CoV-2” and the disease it causes has been named “coronavirus disease 2019” (abbreviated “COVID-19”).
+The CDC is responding to an outbreak of a respiratory disease named “coronavirus disease 2019” (abbreviated “COVID-19”), caused by a novel (new) coronavirus named “SARS-CoV-2.”
+It was first detected in China in 2019 and has since been found in the United States and more than 1,500 locations worldwide.

 We belong to a consortium of Covid19-Response efforts that provide food and social support to our health providers and volunteers who put themselves at risk to serve on the frontlines.
 Click below to learn more.